TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseUnpacked/Changes/v1.0/UsaOnlySortedByDate.md

 - **TWEAK**: Sets sink delay of Generic Tank wreck from 1500 ms to 3000 ms.
 - **TWEAK**: Sets sink delay of USA Dozer wreck from 1500 ms to 3000 ms.
+- **TWEAK**: Sets sink delay of USA Sentry Drone wreck from 1500 ms to 3000 ms.
 - **TWEAK**: Sets sink delay of USA Humvee wreck from 14000 ms to 3000 ms.
 - **TWEAK**: Sets sink delay of USA Ambulance wreck from 1500 ms to 3000 ms.
 - **TWEAK**: Sets sink delay of USA Avenger wreck from 1500 ms to 3000 ms.